Doctor of Philosophy in Electrical Engineering

 - Final oral examination

-In the first semester, the student must select a major advisor and a committee.
-The student’s committee consists of a minimum of 5 graduate faculty members and is chaired by the major advisor.
-The advisor and at least 2 other members of the committee must be tenured or tenure-track members of the graduate faculty in EECS, and 1 committee member must be the Graduate Studies Representative, a regular KU graduate faculty member outside of the EECS department (for more information, see the policy here).
-The role of this member as the Graduate Studies representative is designed to assure the appropriate standard of fairness, professionalism, judgment, and skill are applied throughout the examination process for the benefit of the institution and in the best interest of the student.
+The role of this member as the Graduate Studies Representative is to assure the appropriate standard of fairness, professionalism, judgment, and skill are applied throughout the examination process for the benefit of the institution and in the best interest of the student.
 As an independent participant observer, this member should have no personal or professional duality/conflict of interest with other members of the committee or the student that would prevent him or her from the unbiased fulfillment of these responsibilities.
 This committee guides the student’s selection of courses, participates in the comprehensive and final examinations, and helps the student select a topic for research leading to the dissertation.
-Should the student’s interests change, the committee membership may be changed accordingly, with the approval of the department’s graduate studies committee.
+Should the student’s interests change, the committee membership may be changed accordingly with the approval of the department’s Graduate Studies Committee.

-- Minimum of 15 credit hours of course work must be EECS numbered 700 or higher, excluding Directed Graduate Reading (EECS 801) Graduate Problems (EECS 891), Master's Thesis (EECS 899), and Post-Master's Research (EECS 998).
+- Minimum of 30 credit hours of course work must be EECS numbered 700 or higher, excluding Directed Graduate Reading (EECS 801), Graduate Problems (EECS 891), Master's Thesis (EECS 899), and Post-Master's Research (EECS 998)

 - EECS 999 hours can only be counted toward degree after passing the Comprehensive Examination

 Each doctoral student must pass a doctoral qualifying examination, which also meets the research skills requirement.
-This is an assessment of the student’s ability to conduct PhD-level scholarship based on classroom performance, written research and an oral examination to be given by a committee of tenured/tenure track graduate faculty members.
+This is an assessment of the student’s ability to conduct Ph.D.-level scholarship based on classroom performance, written research and an oral examination to be given by a committee of tenured/tenure track graduate faculty members.

 Each doctoral student must take the doctoral comprehensive examination after passing the qualifying examination, completing the research skills and responsible scholarship requirements, and completing at least ¾ of the coursework requirement beyond the M.S.
 The student must complete the comprehensive examination before detailed work on the Ph.D. dissertation begins.
 Before the examination, the student must submit in writing to the committee a detailed proposal for a possible Ph.D. dissertation.
 In the comprehensive examination, the student is examined upon the proposal and on knowledge and insight in the specialization, and a dissertation committee is formed.